Skip to Main Content

 • A minimum of two (2) years' experience as a Registered Nurse in a critical care setting

 • Resume or CV 1-2 pages in length that includes professional work experience with a brief explanation of each position's responsibilities).
-No cover page necessary.
+No cover page is necessary.

 • Personal statement of 500 words or less describing one's purpose in seeking admission to the CRNA program and preparations made for such academic studies